 Besides this, AAS encouraged people to be kind towards everybody, including strangers.
 For this reason, Africans supported the disadvantaged and provided free food, water, and sometimes gold and silver to strangers.

-Moreover, AAS encouraged people to pray regularly, and therefore, Africans prayed every morning and evening.
-In some cultures, every family had a shrine that family members used for daily prayer.
-I believe many Africans were able to see spiritual entities we can’t see today due to this prayerful nature, as it strengthened their connection to the spirit world.
+AAS also encouraged people to pray regularly: Africans prayed every morning and evening.
+In some African communities, every family had a shrine that family members used for daily prayer.
+I believe many Africans were able to see spiritual entities we can’t see today due to their prayerful nature, as it strengthened their connection to the spirit world.

-Also, according to AAS, the gods dwelled in the forest, and every living thing, including trees, had god’s soul in it.
-This belief was important to nature because it prevented deforestation and the reckless killing of animals.
+According to AAS, the gods dwelled in the forest, and every living thing, including trees, had god’s soul in it.
+This belief was important to nature because it prevented deforestation and reckless hunting.